-Many new to Rolex ownership (or mechanical watch ownership in general) may not be aware of what is needed to do to properly maintain a Rolex watch.
+Many new to Rolex ownership, or mechanical watch ownership in general, may not be aware of what they need to do to properly maintain a Rolex watch.
 Mechanical watches are different from the typical quartz watches most people are accustomed to wearing.
 Generally speaking, there really isn’t much to do to a quartz watch to keep it running properly.
 If it quits running, you either change the battery or buy another (cheap) one to replace it.
-A mechanical watch is more like a car – it has metal moving parts which need to be periodically cleaned, lubricated, and in some cases replaced (eventually).
+A mechanical watch is more like a car.
+It has metal moving parts which need to be periodically cleaned, lubricated, and in some cases, replaced eventually.
 Here are some guidelines to follow for properly maintaining a Rolex watch:

 One final word about keeping a Rolex wound and running – never shake a Rolex to wind it.
 Some people think it’s necessary to violently shake a Rolex in order to make the winding rotor spin and wind the watch.
-This is never a good idea – Rolex makes one of the industry’s most robust watch movements, but it’s still a precision instrument that is susceptible to both shock and impact.
+This is never a good idea.
+Rolex makes one of the industry’s most robust watch movements.
+However, it’s still a precision instrument that is susceptible to both shock and impact.
 When worn, the natural movement of the arm is enough to spin the rotor which winds the movement.
 If not worn, the best way to wind the watch is either to hand wind it or place it on a watch winder.

 Now that there’s a better understanding of the day to day requirements to keep a Rolex watch properly running, Part II of this article will look at the longer term maintenance requirements of Rolex ownership.